Previous Post: Day 2 – Lafleche Point to South of Canoe Pass

 We also love explanations in the form of stories and coming up with one for this collection of images is certainly possible.
 I am reminded of a Wim Wenders quote: “Stories are impossible, but it’s impossible to live without them.’
 While neither Dewdney nor Adams recounts a story that they heard from the distant descendants of those who painted the images, Thor Conway includes several in his chapter on the French River.
 The go-to story often involves invading Iroquois.

 A similar interpretation of a collection of images has been made of Panel III at Agawa Rock on Lake Superior.
-This panel, attributed to an Ojibwe warrior named Myeengun (“Wolf”), apparently depicts a historical event from the late 1600s, the confrontation of the Anishinaabe of the area with an invading Iroquois war party.
+This panel, attributed to an Ojibwe warrior named Myeengun (“Wolf”), apparently depicts a historical event from the mid-1600s, the confrontation of the Anishinaabe of the area with an invading Iroquois war party.

 After our brief stop at Kennedy Island, we switched into “git ‘er dun” paddle mode and covered the 14 kilometers to the north end of Okikendawt island and the top of the portage around the Portage Channel Dam!
 There was a bit of wind blowing our way and we made use of the string of islands to avoid the boat traffic on the main channel.
 Our cameras did not come out for a couple of hours as nothing really caught our eye.